-MTH203 Geometry A 203 Term: Semester 3 of 3 Credit: 0.5 Prerequisite: None Graduation Requirement Satisfied Geometry - Math Fees: None
+MTH203 Geometry A 203 Term: Semester 3 of 3 Credit: 0.5 Prerequisite: None Graduation Requirement Satisfied Geometry - Math Fees: None grade REPEAT the course to improve their success rate in Algebra II/Trig and other advanced math courses.

 Geometry marks a turning point for the student by beginning a transition to increased emphasis on geometric processes.
 This course deals primarily with foundations of geometry, parallel and perpendicular lines, properties and attributes of triangles, polygons and quadrilaterals, similarity, right triangles and trigonometry, and extending perimeters, circumference, and area.